 This is an old post from an old blog; assets may be missing, links may be broken, and my opinions may differ considerably by this point…

 Even though I generally have an HP or two handy, the POSIX command-line RPN calculator, dc, is probably the calculator that I use most often.
 The manpage is pretty clear on its operation, albeit in a very manpagish way.
 While the manpage makes for a nice reference, I've not seen a friendly, readable primer available on the program before.
 This is likely because there aren't really people lining up to use dc, but there are a couple of compelling reasons to get to know it.
+First, it's a (and in fact, the only calculator, if memory serves) required inclusion in a POSIX-compliant OS.
+This is important if you're going to be stuck doing calculations on an unknown system.
+It's also important if you're already comfortable in a postfix environment, as the selection of such calculators can be limiting.

 This is an old post from an old blog; assets may be missing, links may be broken, and my opinions may differ considerably by this point…